 3. Wash bedding in hot water.
 Based on studies of Dermatophagoides pteronyssinus, weekly washing in detergent and hot water is effective in killing dust mites and removing allergens from clothing and bedding.
 Keep in mind, though, that if you use a clothesline to dry sheets and towels outside, you could bring pollen, another allergen, in the house.
 If you’ve got pollen allergies, consider using a clothes dryer after a hot water wash.

 4. Shake out your pillows and comforters and blankets and rugs.
 Outside.
-Better yet, do what they did in the old days and hang them on a clothesline or deck railing and beat them with a rug beater.
+Better yet, do what they did in the old days and hang them on a clothesline or deck railing and beat them with a rug or carpet beater.
 You won’t believe how much dust you can dislodge.

 5. Use pillow protectors.
 Your sinuses are in your head and face, which rest on your pillow at night.
 If your pillow is full of dust, that’s ground zero for the way that dust is going to affect you.
 A pillow protector is a great way to stop dust from entering the interior of your pillow.
 It’s a high thread count zippered case that acts as a barrier for most of the very fine particles that can get through a pillow-case.
 You can purchase them wherever you buy linens.
 They should be washed regularly, because they will collect dust on their surface, like, well, everything in the world.